merely-useful/py-rse/index.md

 even if we are familiar with the code's internals.
-Our program should therefore check that the input files are CSV files, and if not, raise an error with a useful explanation to what went wrong.
+Our program should therefore check that the input files are CSV files, and if not, raise an error with a useful explanation of what went wrong.
 We could achieve this by wrapping the call to `open` in a `try/except` clause:

 ```python